rubenohana/Gibbs-Diffusion/README.md

 ## Contributing
-If you enconter problems using Gibbs-Diffusion or have a feature request, feel free to create an issue!
+If you encounter problems using GDiff or have a feature request, feel free to create an issue!

 ## Citation
 ```